HKUDS/RLMRec/README.md

 <img src="RLMRec.png" alt="RLMRec" />
 </p>

 In this paper, we propose a model-agnostic framework **RLMRec** that enhances existing recommenders with LLM-empowered representation learning.
-It proposes a recommendation paradigm that integrates representation learning with LLMs to capture intricate semantic aspects of user behaviors and preferences.
+It proposes a paradigm that integrates representation learning with LLMs to capture intricate semantic aspects of user behaviors and preferences.
 RLMRec incorporates auxiliary textual signals, develops a user/item profiling paradigm empowered by LLMs, and aligns the semantic space of LLMs with the representation space of collaborative relational signals through a cross-view alignment framework.

 ## 📝 Environment